Winsor & Newton Artist's Water Colour Chart

 As a general statement, the traditional pigments granulate, e.g., cobalts, earths, ultramarine, etc...
 The modern organic pigments do not, e.g., Winsor colours.
 Granulating colours are marked on hand painted and printed colour charts with a “G” beneath the colour chip.
 They are also detailed in the Colour Charts and the Spectrum Colour Lists.

-In our ongoing search for new pigments, we have introduced a number of new granulating colours, as follows:
+In Winsor & Newton's ongoing search for new pigments, they have introduced a number of new granulating colours, as follows:

 |New granulating colours: Lemon Yellow Deep, Cerulean Blue (Red Shade), Terre Verte (Yellow Shade), Brown Ochre, Magnesium Brown, Potter's Pink and Mars Black